kimoppalfens/kimoppalfens.github.io/_posts/2016-10-31-The holy grail of ConfigMgr diver management, or whatever you want to call it.md

 My MVP pall, Jörgen Nilsson, blogged about it here, http://ccmexec.com/2015/09/configmgr-vnext-feature-download-package-content/, don't mind the comment about someone calling it useless, that's going to be rather funny by the end of this post.
 Now, I hear you think, how is that going to bring us any closer to that sliced bread for driver management?
 Well, this new step allows one to download a fixed list of regular packages.
 On the surface, it seems to lack the ability to do driver packages, and it doesn't appear to be Dynamic in any shape or form.
 But, that's why this section's title is the Unseen potential of the step.
 This particular step actually has an **OVERRIDABLE** tasksequence variable called OSDDownloadDownloadPackages, Yes, that's 2 times the word download in one variable.
-This particular variable takes PackageId's as values, and then goes ahead and download those.
+This particular variable takes Package Id's as values, and then goes ahead and download those.
 And lo and behold, yes, that does include driver packages.
-(I'll let you in on another secret, it even takes packageid's of applications).
+(I'll let you in on another secret, it even takes package id's of applications).
 So we can dynamically set that variable based on the hardware model and download the relevant driver package to a fixed path locally on the deployed machine.
-Piece 1 of the puzzle is handled by this script that reads the relevant packageid from an exported listed of available driver packages.
+Piece 1 of the puzzle is handled by this script that reads the relevant package id from an exported listed of available driver packages.

 ```posh
 [xml]$Packages = get-content driverpackages.xml